turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 * Refactor code that reaches an API from the controller into single responsibility POROS.

-* Utilize two of the pillars of object oriented programming, abstraction and encapsulation, in order to guide their refactoring.
+* Utilize two of the pillars of object oriented programming, abstraction and encapsulation, to guide their refactoring.

 ### Starting The Refactor